ameliawalter/ameliawalter/README.md

 <h1 align="center">👋 I'm Amelia</h1>
 <h2 align="center">a QA and Test Automation Engineer from 🇵🇱</h2>

-- 🐱‍👤 Moreover, I am a keen **knowledge exchanger** and a multipotentialite with **growth mindset**
+- 🐱‍👤 Moreover, I am a keen **knowledge exchanger** & a multipotentialite with **growth mindset**
-- 💡 I speak at IT conferences, publish social media posts and write articles
+- 💡 I speak at IT conferences, publish social media posts & write articles
-- 🐍 I hone my programming and test automation skills in Python and C#
+- 🐍 I hone my programming and test automation skills (currently in Python & C#)
-- ✨ I am into soft skills development and psychoeducation on mental health, neurodiversity, coummunication, intercultural differences in IT/business
+- ✨ I am into soft skills development & topics such as: e-learning, neurodiversity, communication, intercultural differences in IT & business
-- 🕮 I am a biology scientist with focus on human behavior by education and a polyglot by passion (PL, EN, FR, IT)
+- 🕮 I am a biology scientist with focus on human behavior by education & a polyglot by passion (PL, EN, FR, IT)

 <h3 align="left">Get in touch:</h3>
 <p align="left">